 Trump’s actions during his first 10 days in the White House reveal that his election campaign pledges were far from mere rhetoric.
 He has withdrawn the US from the Trans-Pacific Partnership trade deal and threatened China with punitive tariffs.
 Trump’s administration is unashamedly unilateralist.
 This change in philosophy, in addition to Beijing’s ability to deliver tangible economic benefits to partners, will lead to a gravitational shift towards China.

 China’s proposition is that it can contribute to countries’ development by financing and building infrastructure.
 Through this network of partners, Beijing hopes to create markets for Chinese products.
-Such is the thinking behind the Belt and Road initiative, which accounts for $900bn in current and planned infrastructure projects in 65 states throughout Europe, the Middle East and Asia, according to the FT.
+Such is the thinking behind the Belt and Road initiative, which accounts for $900bn in current and planned infrastructure projects in 65 states throughout Europe, the Middle East and Asia.

 Though China’s investments are overwhelmingly in the developing world, 2016 was also a breakthrough year for Chinese investment into the US and Europe.
-Data from the ministry of commerce showed that investments into the US have increased by 360% since 2015, while 19% of total Chinese foreign direct investment goes to Europe.
+Investments into the US have increased by 360% since 2015, while 19% of total Chinese foreign direct investment goes to Europe.
 China’s direct investments in southeast Asia are also growing rapidly.

 Geography dictates that the Association of Southeast Asian Nations must accept a high level of connectivity with China, though these states try to avoid dependence.
 Deflecting the advances of economic superpowers is not new for these countries.
 However, it is easier to assuage political influence when those countries are on opposite sides of the globe – China is on Asean’s doorstep.